vesoft-inc/nebula-docs/community/README.md

 ### PMC

 The PMC (Project Management Committee) is the entity that controls and leads the whole Nebula Graph projects.
-PMC members are responsible for voting new Maintainers or Committers, and the authority to make all major decisions for Nebula Graph.
+PMC members are responsible for voting new Maintainers or Committers and the authority to make all major decisions for Nebula Graph.
 See [PMC List](./pmc-list.md) for the list of PMC members.

 ### Maintainer